As a composer, Jim has written numerous pieces for solo guitar

 jazz, world, and other influences.
 Jim's music has been included

 in PBS, A&E, and ABC programming, and he has appeared on National

 Public Radio's Weekend Edition and performed in the U.S.

-A noted educator, Jim has taught at the college and university
+A noted educator, Jim has lectured and taught at California universities

-levels for many years.
-He has written several acclaimed jazz guitar
+40 years.
+He has written several acclaimed jazz guitar instructional

 books, including All Blues For Jazz Guitar; All Blues

 Soloing For Jazz Guitar; All Blues Scale For Jazz Guitar;

 All Solos & Grooves For Jazz Guitar; All Intros

 & Endings For Jazz Guitar; Shapes, Patterns